JAJCole/classification-project/README.md

 Demo on industrial application of classification ML models.

 ## Description:
 Telco is a telecommunications company offering various products.
-This project uses information about this companies customers, such as various demographic data and information about the services provided to them.
+This project uses information about this companies customers, such as various demographic data and information about the services provided to them to help predict churn.

 ## Goals:
 The goal of this project is to determine the drivers of churn, or how whether a customer stays or goes, from Telco customer data.
-After exploring the company data to find drivers of churn, a ML model to make reccomendations to the shareholders of Telco will created for generating actionable intelligence on customer churn.
+After exploring the company data to find drivers of churn, a ML model is made to make reccomendations to the shareholders of Telco, created for generating actionable intelligence on customer churn.

 ## Beginning Assumptions:
 Going into the project with churn and its contributing factors as the primary target, I will assess demographic data as well as details of the customers contracts.